imbrem/old-isotope-semantics/semantics.typ

 = SSA Form

+In this section, we will only consider *standard* `isotope` models.

 #definition(name: "Basic block, SSA form")[
     An `isotope` expression is a *value* if it is a variable, a constant, a tuple of values, or a function call applied to a value.
 An `isotope` block is in *SSA form* if all its nested expressions are values.
 ]